Stay Secure on Public Wi-Fi by Following These Helpful Guidelines

 1. Watch the Authenticity Out

 One of the most common tricks used in stealing sensitive information through public Wi-Fi is providing spoofed hotspots whose name resembles the official name.
-The networks usually lack WPA password and are not the kind of Wi-Fi protection access you generally meet in public places.
+The networks usually lack the WPA password and are not the kind of Wi-Fi protection access you generally meet in public places.
 The connections are unencrypted, which means someone on the same network can steal your email, password, and other sensitive information effortlessly.
 So, check it first to stay secure on public Wi-Fi.

 2. Use HTTPs and SSL

 The pages initiated with https in the URL are encrypted.
 These pages are safe to surf since Man-in-the-Middle attacks are less likely to occur in the pages with up-to-date SSL/TLS encryption.
 This certificate is today’s must-have property for pages where the online transaction or sensitive information input occurs.
 If the page where you will do online banking does not have https in the URL address bar or the security padlock sign, just leave.

 3. Patch and Update Regularly

-Of many public wifi security best practices, regular patching and software updating are essential.
+Of many public wifi security best practices, regular patching and software updating is essential.
 Your antivirus, applications, and web browser need a regular update.
-Poor patching potentially drags you to downloading malware-infected update or file.
+Poor patching potentially drags you to downloading malware-infected updates or files.

 On public Wi-fi, you are sharing a network with tons of people.
 You are prone to attacks done by someone from the same network.
 So, avoid using sensitive information such as email and banking accounts.